 Fellows will receive a stipend, anticipated to be around $60,000, as well as fringe benefits, including health insurance, housing assistance, and space to work at the law school.

-Applicants should send a cover letter, curriculum vitae, names of three references, law school transcript, copies of any publications, and a one to five page research proposal to:
+Applicants should email a cover letter, curriculum vitae, names of three references, law school transcript, copies of any publications, and a one to five page research proposal.

 Important Application Information